lizardwine/litio/README.md

 }
 ```

+### When your module is ready to use, you can publish it to github and install it using `litio install you/your-module-name` example: `litio install lizardwine/litio-package`

 ## litio dictionary reference
 ### you can repleace any litio function
 - output: you can add and replace any output style